This guide sets out what NHS population screening is, how it works, its limitations and the role of Public Health England.

 - support throughout the screening process

-save lives or improve quality of life through early risk identification
+- save lives or improve quality of life through early identification of a condition

-reduce the risk of developing a serious condition or its complications
+- reduce the chance of developing a serious condition or its complications

 Screening does not guarantee protection.
-Receiving a low risk result does not prevent the person from developing the condition at a later date.
+Receiving a low chance result does not prevent the person from developing the condition at a later date.

-In any screening programme there are a false positive and false negative results:
+In any screening programme there are false positive and false negative results.